rackerlabs/design-system/_component_design/tables-controls.md

 - If a check-box is present, it is **always** the first option for clarity.
 - If the actions cog is present and a check-box is not present, the cog becomes the **first** option.
-- Icons should be 16 px wide with 20 px spacing on both sides.
+- Icons should be 16px wide with 20px spacing on both sides.

 {% endcolumn %}